kimsooyoung/SFND_Radar/README.md

 ```
 CFAR = zeros(size(RDM));
 ```

-In my 2D CFAR implementation, only CUT locations with sufficient margins to contain the entire window are considered.
-I start with an empty array of zeros, equivalent in size to the `RDM` array.
-I then set the indexed locations to one if and only if the threshold is exceeded by the CUT.
+Assigned new Matrix that has the same size of `RDM` array.
+Then I set the indexed position to 1, only if the threshold is exceeded by CUT.